Fall is coming and it's a great time to start Aikido! Stop by and visit to find out more about Aikido and our great dojo community!

-As the COVID-19 pandemic continues, we are still operating on a very limited schedule.
-Come meet us for weapons class at Duke Park at 9:30 AM on Saturdays (yes, even when it's chilly) as long as it's not raining!
+As the COVID-19 pandemic continues, we are practicing as safely as possible.
+Check out the dojo schedule listed below or come meet us for weapons class at Duke Park at 9:30 AM on Saturdays as long as it's not raining!
 Everyone welcome!

 Questions?
 Email us at info@TriangleAikido.com